 Language Acquisition and Computational Linguistics Internships and Independent Studies

 Internships in first and second language acquisition may be full-time or half-time, and have a minimum duration of 8 weeks.
 Internships are most common during the summer but can also be taken throughout the year.
-The internships are unpaid and have a minimum time commitment of 15 hours/week is required during the summer and 10 hours/week during the semester.
+The internships are unpaid and have a minimum time commitment of 18 hours/week during the summer and 14 hours/week during the semester.
 The current projects are shown elsewhere on this site.
 Click there for more information.
 To explore children’s syntactic development we:

 - record, transcribe, and analyze natural speech between children and their parents